MicroLED display developers

 BOE Pixey was established in December 2019 as a joint-venture between Rohinni and BOE.

-BOE Pixey will design and build micro-LED based LCD display backlights and direct-emission displays - as well as related sensors for large-format displays.
+BOE Pixey designs and builds micro-LED based LCD display backlights and direct-emission displays - as well as related sensors for large-format displays.
 BOE Pixey integrates Rohinni's mini-LED and micro-LED manufacturing process with BOE's display panel production experience and leadership.
-The company says that first products that utilize its displays will reach the market in the second half of 2020.

 EpiPix